 But to avoid being slammed with baby clothes you didn’t choose, I suggest registering for these basics.
-Extra for up to 3-6 months will be super helpful for managing spit-up and poopsplosions.
+Extra onesies for up to 3-6 months will be super helpful for managing spit-up and poop-splosions.

-People love registering for toys, but to be honest, it’s a lot to store while you wait for your baby to be old enough to use them.
+People love registering for toys, but to be honest, they are a LOT to store while you wait for your baby to be old enough to use them.

 There will be birthdays and holidays–you’ll have plenty of chances to be inundated with toys as your little gets older.